ufo-lab/among-us-sus/README.md

 - Speakers or headphones for audio playback

 ## Warning
-- The Windows Antivirus detects it because it's a pyw file, but don't worry it's not a malware trust me :).
+- The Windows Antivirus detects it because it's a pyw file, but don't worry it's not a malware trust me :)
 - This is a window that cannot be closed, but don't be scared, you can close through the task manager.

 ## Contributions
 Suggestions and improvements are welcome!
 Feel free to open an [Issue](https://github.com/yourusername/sus.exe/issues) or submit a Pull Request.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contact
-If you have any questions or encounter any issues, please open a ticket here: [Issues](https://github.com/yourusername/sus.exe/issues).

 ---